-Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
-It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more may be caused by eating bony fish or shellfish.
-There are three common types of poisoning caused by eating bony fish:
+Vomiting and diarrhea ( gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more ) caused by toxins is different from gastroenteritis caused by eating fish (or any other food) that has become contaminated by illness-causing bacteria or viruses.

 The initial symptoms—abdominal cramps, nausea, vomiting, and diarrhea—may begin 2 to 8 hours after the person eats the fish and last 6 to 17 hours.
 Later symptoms may include